 Difference Between Microwave and Oven

-Microwaves and ovens both can cook and reheat food.
-While ovens are always a preferred choice for baking, some ovens (combination ovens) can also bake and come with various other features.
+The main difference between microwave and oven is that, microwave is used for reheating food while ovens are always a preferred choice for baking.
+Some ovens (combination ovens) can also bake and come with various other features.

 Ovens may consume more energy, but they are more versatile.
 Although there’s no right or wrong when choosing between these two appliances, it’s always better to use both of them in combination.